-In a notice of proposed rulemaking (NPRM) published on October 19, 2020 (85 FR 66295), EPA proposed to approve changes to Kentucky rule 401 Kentucky Administrative Regulation (KAR) 51:010, Attainment status designations, which update the description and attainment or nonattainment status of geographic areas within the Commonwealth with regard to a number of the NAAQS.
-The Commonwealth of Kentucky last amended Regulation 401 KAR 51:010 in 2016.
+EPA is proposing to approve changes to Kentucky rule 401 Kentucky Administrative Regulation (KAR) 51:010, Attainment status designations, which update the description and attainment status designations of geographic areas within the Commonwealth with regard to a number of NAAQS.
+The Commonwealth of Kentucky last amended 401 KAR 51:010 in 2016.

 Since that time, EPA promulgated the 2015 8-hour ozone NAAQS and redesignated several areas within the Commonwealth.
 Kentucky amended 401 KAR 51:010 in 2019 by updating the attainment status designations in Sections 7 through 9 for O3, PM less than 2.5 microns in diameter (PM2.5), and SO2 to conform with EPA's attainment status designations in 40 CFR 81.318.
 Regulation 401 KAR 51:010 has also been amended by making one minor textual modification to the NECESSITY, FUNCTION, AND CONFORMITY section.
-The details of Kentucky's submission and the rationale for EPA's action are explained in the proposed rulemaking.
-Comments on the October 19, 2020, NPRM were due on or before November 18, 2020.
-EPA did not receive any comments on the October 19, 2020, NPRM.
-EPA is now taking final action to approve the above-referenced changes.
+The SIP submittal containing the updated Kentucky regulation can be found in the docket at www.regulations.gov and is summarized below.

-In this notice, EPA is finalizing EPA rule regulatory text that includes incorporation by reference.
-In accordance with requirements of 1 CFR 51.5, EPA is finalizing the incorporation by reference of Kentucky regulation 401 KAR 51:010, Attainment status designations, state effective November 19, 2019, which was revised to be consistent with the federal attainment status designations for the areas within the Commonwealth.
-EPA has made, and will continue to make, these materials generally available through www.regulations.gov and at the EPA Region 4 Office (please contact the person identified in the FOR FURTHER INFORMATION CONTACT section of this preamble for more information).
-Therefore, these materials have been approved by EPA for inclusion in the SIP, have been incorporated by reference by EPA into that plan, are fully federally enforceable under sections 110 and 113 of the CAA as of the effective date of the final rulemaking of EPA's approval, and will be incorporated by reference by the Director of the Federal Register in the next update to the SIP compilation.
+In this notice, EPA is proposing to include in a final EPA rule regulatory text that includes incorporation by reference.
+In accordance with requirements of 1 CFR 51.5, EPA is proposing to incorporate by reference Kentucky regulation 401 KAR 51:010, Attainment status designations, state effective November 19, 2019, which was revised to be consistent with the federal attainment status designations for the areas within the Commonwealth.
+EPA has made, and will continue to make, these materials generally available through www.regulations.gov and at the EPA Region 4 office (please contact the person identified in the FOR FURTHER INFORMATION CONTACT section of this preamble for more information).

-EPA is taking final action to approve portions of the Commonwealth of Kentucky's SIP revision submitted on December 9, 2019, because the changes are consistent with the CAA and EPA regulations.
-The submission amends Start Printed Page 11871and updates Kentucky regulation 401 KAR 51:010, Attainment status designations, to conform with EPA's attainment status designations in 40 CFR 81.318.
+EPA is proposing to approve the Commonwealth's December 9, 2019, SIP revision which contains updates to Kentucky regulation 401 KAR 51:010.
+The revised regulation amends and updates the attainment status designations for O3, PM2.5, and SO2 to conform with EPA's attainment status designations in 40 CFR 81.318.
 EPA is proposing to approve these changes because they are consistent with the CAA and EPA regulations.

 - Is not a significant regulatory action subject to review by the Office of Management and Budget under Executive Orders 12866 (58 FR 51735, October 4, 1993) and 13563 (76 FR 3821, January 21, 2011);